0marmazen/Projects-Writeups/Gradution Project/gradution project Proposal.md

 ### **4. Project Background (Abstract)**

 Penetration testing plays a crucial role in cybersecurity, requiring security teams to use multiple command-line tools to assess system vulnerabilities.
 This process can be time-consuming, complex, and prone to human error.
-**RedGuard** aims to simplify and automate penetration testing by integrating popular security tools into a unified intelligent platform.
+**RedOpsCenter** aims to simplify and automate penetration testing by integrating popular security tools into a unified intelligent platform.
 The system is built on a Raspberry Pi device equipped with essential tools and a smart web-based dashboard.

-RedGuard enables users to run network and Wi-Fi assessments through simple interface buttons, automatically generate AI-powered professional reports, and even control the device remotely.
+RedOpsCenter enables users to run network and Wi-Fi assessments through simple interface buttons, automatically generate AI-powered professional reports, and even control the device remotely.
 This approach enhances workflow efficiency, reduces complexity, and provides a portable red-team toolkit suitable for both beginners and professionals.

 ---